Criminal Justice Online Blog

 In 1949 he joined the LAPD.
 Among his roles as an officer, Daryl Gates was picked to be the chauffeur for Chief William Parker.
 William Parker was credited with being the Chief that reformed and streamlined the LAPD, bringing in changes to stamp out corruption and improve efficiency.
 One such change was to assign police according to the time of day and neighborhood where crimes were committed - a proactive approach to policing, which made LAPD the most aggressive police department in the country.
 As his chauffer, Daryl Gates soon learned the importance of political support.

-Daryl F Gates is credited with inventing the SWAT - Special Weapons And Tactics concept, in 1965.
+Daryl F. Gates is credited with inventing the SWAT - Special Weapons And Tactics concept, in 1965.
 This is a model used by law enforcement agencies throughout the world today for their specialized units dealing with hostage rescue and extreme situations involving armed and dangerous suspects.
 In the 1960s Los Angeles had some serious troubles with sniping incidents against police officers and civilians.
 Ordinary officers didn't handle those situations at all well, because line police officers, whose job is simple law enforcement, get limited weapons training, very little weapons practice, and effectively no team combat tactics or "counterforce" capability.
 Officer John Nelson came up with the idea to form a specially trained and equipped unit, intended to respond to and manage critical situations while minimizing police casualties.
 Inspector Daryl F. Gates approved this idea, and he formed a small select group of volunteer officers.
 The first SWAT team in world was born, LAPD SWAT, D-Platoon of the Metro Division.
 This first SWAT unit was initially constituted as 15 teams of four men each, for a total staff of 60.
 These officers were given special status and benefits.
 They had to attend special monthly training.
 This unit also served as security unit for police facilities during civil unrest.
+Daryl F. Gates is the author of Chief: My Life in the L.A.P.D.